 What a cute way to use fingering weight yarn.
 I love the contrasting neckline and sleeves -- reminiscent of baseball tees.

-While I hate to be redundant, I think a beautiful yarn combo would be our Quarter to Midnight as the neck and sleeve accents, with our Butterscotch tonal as the main event.
+I think a FUN yarn combo would be our Pretty in Pink as the neck and sleeve accents, with our Confetti Cake variegated as the main event.
 Bonus: If you wanted to make the Desert Stroll tank (above), you should have enough Quarter to Midnight to make that, too.

 En Route One-Skein Hat & Mittens knitting pattern by ForestCityKG Designs